tlevine/vlermv/docs/transformers.rst

 Key transformers
 ----------------------------
-Vlermv uses the rather basic :py:mod:`vlermv.transformers.simple` transformer by default; ``str`` keys are mapped to file names inside of the vlermv directory, and writing to subdirectories is not allowed.
+Vlermv uses the rather basic :py:data:`vlermv.transformers.simple` transformer by default; ``str`` keys are mapped to file names inside of the vlermv directory, and writing to subdirectories is not allowed.